 Catching the little things before they become big problems

 A simple system such as lifestyle monitoring can make a big difference for elderly people who live alone and want to continue living independently.
 The main value of lifestyle monitoring is that small issues can be caught before they become big discomforts.
 A notification of increased toilet visits can detect a urinary-infection, less visits and reduced time spend outside can indicate that social activity is declining and changes in walking speed can indicate a bigger chance of falling.
-With the movement sensors, these changes in behavior can be picked up early.
+With the movement sensors, these changes in behaviour can be picked up early.
 This way care takers receive an alert at an early stage and only small interventions are needed.

 See the full video to find out more about lifestyle monitoring.
 Sensara will be exhibiting on stand 7091 at Naidex.
 For more information visit www.sensara.eu or you can reach Sensara them via firstname.lastname@example.org or call +31 (0)10 764 08 03.
 Or find them on twitter @mysensara, Facebook or Linkedin.